 If the Worker is unable to obtain information about the client's failure from another program outside DHHR, the policy in this section must not be applied.
 The Worker must record efforts to obtain such information, with copies of appropriate correspondence, if any, filed in the case record.
-This is necessary to avoid QA errors for non-compliance with the policy.
+This is necessary to avoid QC errors for non-compliance with the policy.

-(3) Deeming Period
+(c) Deeming Period

-The amount of the public assistance benefit received prior to the reduction, suspension or termination is counted as income for the duration of the penalty imposed by the public assistance program.
-This is not affected by a break in Food Stamp certification.
-However, if the public assistance benefit is terminated for any reason, other than imposition of a sanction or non-compliance penalty, the amount of the public assistance benefit is no longer counted as income.
+The duration of the penalty imposed by the public assistance program is not affected by a break in SNAP certification.
+However, if the public assistance benefit is terminated for any reason, other than imposition of a sanction or noncompliance penalty, the amount of the public assistance benefit is no longer counted as income.
 At the end of the sanction or non-compliance penalty period, the income is no longer counted, regardless of whether or not the individual is a public assistance benefit recipient.
+For WV WORKS sanctions, the income is only deemed during the first 3 months of any sanction period.

-(4) Client Notification
+(d) Client Notification